 (1) Post MI syndrome (Dressler’s syndrome): It usually occurs 1-3 weeks after myocardial infarction, and is characterized by fever, pericarditis and pleuritis, and is probably due to myocardial antigens released after infarction.
 Management is with NSAIDs, high dose aspirin or even corticosteroids.

-(2) Left ventricular aneurysm: In myocardial infarction, part of the infracted area of ventricle becomes dilate and moves paradoxically during systole.
+(2) Left ventricular aneurysm: In myocardial infarction, part of the infarcted area of ventricle becomes dilate and moves paradoxically during systole.
 Ventricular aneurysm can be minimized by use of ACE inhibitor and beta-blocker.

-(1) Bed rest with continuous monitoring by ECG.
+(1) Complete bed rest with continuous monitoring by ECG.

 (2) Inhaled oxygen therapy.

-(5) Anticoagulant therapy: Anticoagulant drugs prevent reinfarction, and reduces the risk of thromboembolic complications.
+Anticoagulant therapy is recommended in patients not receiving reperfusion therapy.
+This therapy prevents reinfarction, and reduces the risk of thromboembolic complications.
 Anticoagulation can be achieved by using unfractionated heparin, low molecular weight heparin or fractionated heparin (enoxaparin, dalteparin), or a pentasaccharide (fondaparinux).
 Comparatively low molecular weight heparin is more safety and efficacious than unfractionated heparin, and pentasaccharide is more safety and efficacious than low molecular weight heparin.
 The dose regimens are:

 - Enoxaparin: 1 mg/kg body weight two times daily usually for 8 days by subcutaneous injection.